Directorate general for Maritime affairs, Fisheries and Aquaculture: Personnel

 The 300 employees of the central organization of DGAMPA are mainly located at the Séquoia tower in La Défense, but they are also present in Saint-Malo (information systems and pleasure tax desk), Marseille (one-stop shop for the French international register), Nantes (office of maritime examinations), Brest (maritime pollution national center of expertise), Le Havre (ENSAM), Quimper (maintenance of lighthouses and beacons), Toulouse and Gris-Nez (search and rescue at sea).

 The 2,800 employees in charge of maritime activities in the decentralized services will have a unified management at the central level, whether they serve in the interregional directorates for the sea, the sea and coast delegations of the departments of France, or overseas.
 The DGAMPA will also oversee Ifremer, FranceAgriMer, the National Establishment for Marine Invalids (ENIM), the French Maritime Academy (ENSM) and vocational maritime schools.
 The DGAMPA will in addition have authority over the National School for Maritime Security and Administration (ENSAM).

+The Corps of Maritime Affairs Administrators is a military corps of senior government officials belonging to the French Navy, responsible for designing and implementing all maritime public policies.
+The corps comprises 335 administrators, posted in Paris, throughout the French coastline and overseas territories, in French embassies abroad, in community bodies and agencies, or in cooperation with foreign administrations.

+Within the Maritime Administration, members of the Public Works Engineering Corps (a corps category A) primarily serve as ship safety inspectors and managers of lighthouse and beacon service.
+Senior technicians of sustainable development (TSDD) (category B) serves within the Maritime administration as Controllers of Maritime Affairs; as such they man the control and surveillance system (patrol boats and coastal units), they ensure the implementation of regulations on marine cultivation and the protection of the environment at sea, and they can also act as ship safety inspectors, particularly to monitor technical and environmental standards on ships flying the French flag.
+Secretaries of administration and control of sustainable development (SACDD) (category B) can be assigned to all administrative departments of the maritime administration.
+They can deal with matters of maritime training, management of sailors and ships, pleasure boating, maritime economics, fisheries management, management of the maritime public domain, marine environment and more.
+The Corps of Seafarer's Syndics (category C) is the historic basic category of the maritime administration.
+Its members hold technical or administrative functions in the same services as those listed for the TSDD and the SACDD.